 The crimes of assault, assault and battery, and aggravated assault all involve intentional harm inflicted on one person by another.
 Any crime involving a physical attack (or even the threat of an attack) is usually classified as an assault, a battery, or both.
-And, depending on the seriousness of the attack (or the dangerousness of the weapon used), these acts can rise to the level of aggravated assault or mayhem.
-And it isn't just one-sided attacks that can constitute assault.
-Fighting can lead to an assault charge, even when two people can be said to have mutually agreed to fight.
+Depending on the seriousness of the attack (or the dangerousness of the weapon used), these acts can rise to the level of aggravated assault.
+And more than one-sided attacks can constitute assault.
+Fighting can lead to an assault charge, even when two people have mutually agreed to fight.

-Assault Case Example: Snider is walking down a city street carrying a bottle of soda.
+Assault example: Snider is walking down a city street carrying a bottle of soda.
 Mantle, walking along the same street in the opposite direction, sees Snider approaching.
-Because of Snider's reputation as a hot-head, Mantle immediately becomes fearful that Snider will swing the bottle at Mantle when their paths cross.
+Because of Snider's reputation as a hothead, Mantle immediately becomes fearful that Snider will swing the bottle at him when their paths cross.
 As they walk past each other, nothing happens.
 Snider has not committed an assault.
 Snider has a right to carry a bottle of soda in public, and Mantle's fear of being hit was not the result of Snyder's intentionally threatening behavior.
 But now assume that, as they draw closer, Snider draws back his fist and tells Mantle "You're going to pay for stealing my collection of baseball pennants."
 As Snider begins to swing his fist in Mantle's direction, Mantle sprints away and escapes harm.
 Here, Snider has committed an assault.
 His intentional conduct placed Mantle in reasonable fear of immediate bodily harm.

-Aggravated assault is a felony that may involve an assault committed with a weapon or with the intent to commit a serious crime such as rape.
-An assault may also be defined as aggravated if it occurs in the course of a relationship that the legal system regards as worthy of special protection (see "Aggravated Assault Case Example 2" below for more discussion).
-In the absence of factors such as these, the crime is simple assault, a misdemeanor.
+Aggravated assault is a felony that may involve an assault resulting in serious bodily harm or an assault committed with a weapon or with the intent to commit a serious crime, such as rape.
+(Some assault laws name the aggravating factor—for example, "assault with a deadly weapon.")
+An assault may also be defined as aggravated if it occurs in the course of a relationship that the legal system regards as worthy of special protection (see "Aggravated Assault Example 2" below for more discussion).
+In the absence of factors such as these, the crime tends to be simple assault, as described above.